 The Chukchi people of Northeast Asia perfected the Siberian Husky breed over three thousand years with the intent of creating a companion dog capable of pulling their sleds across the tundra.

-The husky’s thick double-layered coat is perfect for the single-digit temperatures and freezing winds of the tundra.
+The husky’s thick double-layered coat is perfect for the tundra’s single-digit temperatures and freezing winds.
 Their sociability made them ideal for teamwork.
 Their stamina allowed them to trek over long journeys.

 Huskies became a lifesaving opportunity for the Chukchi people to expand their hunting grounds.
 The breed’s popularity then skyrocketed after the infamous sled dog, Balto, and his team ran 658 miles in five and a half days to get urgently needed diphtheria medication to the residents of Nome, Alaska.